 The recreation deck was outside and featured a sun deck area.
 The sun deck area had probably a dozen sun loungers, which is a bit comedic in the wet and rainy winter months of the Pacific Northwest.

 There was also a three person hot tub.
 While it was wet and rainy when I was up here, I did catch a couple enjoying the sunset from here on our arrival date.

 Surprisingly, for a full service hotel, there is no swimming pool at this property.
 Perhaps being a casino hotel development, the building would rather have you gambling than swimming.
-Either way, I didn’t miss not having a swim pool, but it’s worth mentioning since a swimming pool is usually a standard feature in a full service hotel category.
+Either way, I didn’t miss not having a swim pool, but it’s worth mentioning since a swimming pool is usually a standard feature in this full service hotel category.

 The hotel also featured a large interior gym.
 A reservation was requested during our visit and I didn’t get inside.

 The hotel spa was also situated on the seventeenth floor.
 It didn’t appear to be all to aspirational from the lobby.

 I might also add, that while The Parq Casino was closed during our stay due to pandemic health restrictions, that the design of the hotel did an excellent job of keeping casino guests away from the hotel portion of the hotel.
 The property shares a ground floor entrance with the casino, whereas most casino gaming appears to be in between the JW Marriott and The Douglas by Autograph Collection hotels on the third level.
 The hotel also has locked off elevator floors.
 Despite this being a casino hotel, I wouldn’t hesitate to stay at this hotel on a family stay.
 The lack of a pool is something your children will likely miss the most.